Alma Rosa Hernández Escobar

-Alma Rosa Hernández Escobar (28 June 1956 – 5 June 2022) was a Mexican politician.
-A member of the National Action Party, she served in the Chamber of Deputies from 2021 to 2022.
+Alma Rosa Hernández Escobar (28 June 1956 – 5 June 2022) was a Mexican politician affiliated with the National Action Party (PAN).
+She was a native of Catemaco, Veracruz.

+From 2009 to 2012 she was a deputy in the Congress of Veracruz.
+In the 2021 mid-term election, she was elected to a plurinominal seat in the federal Chamber of Deputies for the duration of the 65th Congress (2021–2024).

-Hernández died of a respiratory illness in Córdoba, Veracruz on 5 June 2022 at the age of 65.
+Hernández died of a respiratory illness in Córdoba, Veracruz, on 5 June 2022 at the age of 65; she was replaced for the remainder of her congressional term by her alternate, Karla Verónica González Cruz.